 We want to make a contribution to the further development of occupational retirement provision.
 With Vita Invest we are focusing on building up capital.
 In the end it is the size of the retirement assets which determines the size of the pension.
-There is currently no other joint foundation in Switzerland that exploits the technical flexibility that you are offered in the investment strategy as consistently as we do with Vita Invest.
+There is currently no other collective foundation in Switzerland that exploits the technical flexibility that you are offered in the investment strategy as consistently as we do with Vita Invest.

 But you are also taking a certain risk with it.

 That is precisely what marks out the Vita brand.
-Over 15 years ago we successfully launched the semi-autonomous Vita Joint Foundation, then we delivered the innovative Vita Classic interest model and now we have Vita Invest.
+Over 15 years ago we successfully launched the semi-autonomous Vita Collective Foundation, then we delivered the innovative Vita Classic interest model and now we have Vita Invest.

 Under the Vita brand we offer a variety of occupational retirement provision solutions, which suit different companies.
 With them we can cover all their needs.

 But in doing so are you not undermining Vita Classic, your successful product?

 On the contrary.
 Vita Invest slots in well into the Vita family and represents an ideal addition to the offering.
 Vita Classic will continue to be our flagship product, because it suits the needs of many companies.
 That also comes out in the figures: Vita Classic includes 21,828 affiliated employers, with total assets amounting to CHF 14 billion.
 The equity ratio is 28 percent.
 In the case of Vita Invest we currently have 59 affiliated employers with assets amounting to CHF 762 million.
 The equity ratio varies between 24.5 and 50 percent, depending on the investment strategy.

 Quadruple Vita – the retirement provision solutions from Zurich